-Do you want to monitor your remote sites, but you're not too sure what equipment to use to cover your bases?
+Do you want to monitor processes and equipment at your remote sites in real-time, but you're not too sure what equipment to use to cover your bases?

 Planning your remote monitoring system can be very hard, especially if you've never done it before.
 Finding the balance between capacity, interface, and features can be overwhelming.